skkapad2/ReactJSPortfolio/Test.md

 Assumptions
 --------
+* A Pro Team Incident is created when an entire flight is given compensation
 * The user has successfully reached the point of the process where adding compensation is required
 * The case in question has met the criteria for compensation